 2. My camera came with an 18-55 mm lens.
 Do I need another lens?

 The bundled 18-55 mm Nikon is a cheap all-purpose lens.
 You may not choose to upgrade.
 But to make the most of your camera, a relatively inexpensive lens such as Nikon AF-S DX Nikkor 55-300mm F/4.5-5.6G ED VR is necessary.

 You don’t.
 If you are serious about photography, you should avoid using autofocus for the first few months while you understand the relationship between aperture, ISO, and exposure.
 But autofocus is useful for taking good pictures with no hassle.

 Photography consists of four elements – the camera, the lens system, the subject, and the user.
 A more expensive lens is of no use without a knowledgeable user.

 5. Can I use only a prime lens?

 Most of your daily photography that does not need zoom can be achieved with a prime lens.
 Taking pictures at weddings, family photos, and plain landscape views can be done using only a prime without a macro, wide-angle, or telephoto.

-We know it is expensive, but the Sigma 50mm F1.4 DG HSM Art Lens takes the first place.
+I know it is expensive, but the Sigma 50mm F1.4 DG HSM Art Lens takes the first place.
 The unbeatable optics and the wonderful finish makes it the best all-purpose lens we have ever seen.
 It is ideal for indoor or street photography and delivers fantastic images.